mikhailshepelev/JavaRushTasks/README.md

 1420 - Finding the greatest common divisor
 1421 - Singleton pattern example

-###15й уровень
-Задачи на наследование, интерфейсы, перегрузку методов 1517 - задача про исключение в статическом блоке
+### 15 Level
+Tasks about inheritance, interfaces, method overloading
+1517 - Exception in a static block
-1522 - реализация синглтон
+1522 - Singleton pattern example
-1524 - порядок загрузки переменных в память
-1527 - задача на считывание URL и изъятие из неё списка параметров 1530 - template pattern
+1524 - An order of loading variables into memory
+1527 - Reading an URL and removing the parameter list from it
+1530 - Template pattern example
-1531 - нахождение факториала через BigInteger
+1531 - Factorial calculation via BigInteger

-###16й уровень
-Задачи про многопоточность (interrupt, join) Интересная задача с reader.ready - 1628
-Чтение данных с файла + потоки - 1630
-Реализация фабричного паттерна - 1631
-Задача про ExceptionHandler - 1633

-###17й уровень
+### 16 Level
+Tasks about multithreading (interrupt, join)
+1628 - Reader.ready implementation
+1630 - Reading data from file + threads
+1631 - Factory pattern example
+1633 - ExceptionHandler implementation

+### 17 Level
-Синглтон паттерн - 1706 и 1707
+1706 и 1707 - Singleton pattern example
-Задачи про synchronised, volatile
-Чтение данных из файла - 1721
-Задача про аргументы командной строки и CRUD операции, парс строки в дату - 1710 Аргументы командной строки, множественные CRUD и многопоточность, парс строки в дату - 1711 Задача на ConcurrentQueue - 1712
+Tasks about syncronized, volatile
+1721 - Reading data from file
+1710 - Command line arguments and CRUD operations, parsing a string into a date
+1711 - Command line arguments, CRUD and multithreading, parsing string to date
+1712 - Task about ConcurrentQueue

 ###18й уровень
 Задачи на потоки ввода/вывода